nkathireshan/Power-of-Data-Transformation-in-Model-Building/README.md

 Observation:

+All though the data set looks simple and small, Either the Statistical models or the Advanced Machine learning models even the Ensambling methods are faling to give more than 65% of accuracy.

 If the Model is build using the raw data, the model is not improving more than 65% of Accuracy.

 After transformation, just the Statistical model Logistic Regression itself gives 98% Accuracy